tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/servicefabric/sfclient-v62-authenticating-service-fabric-rest-requests.md

 ## Http Gateway with X.509 Security
  On Azure and on-premises, REST endpoints of Service Fabric support using X.509 certificates for:

-1. Authentication and authorization of clients: Service Fabric can be configured to give user access, admin access or no access to a REST client, depending on the certificates.
+1. Authentication and authorization of clients: Service Fabric can be configured to give user access, admin access, or no access to a REST client, depending on the certificates.

 2. Authentication of Service Fabric nodes: REST clients can verify that they are communicating with one of the correct Service Fabric nodes.